-“Happiness is a habit” is what I read somewhere and upon contemplating on it for some time I realised how true that was!
+“Happiness is a habit” is what I read somewhere and upon contemplating it for some time I realized how true that was!

 Here are a few things that you could do to take care of your skin during the festive season:

-1. Use a sunscreen regularly.
-In a tropical country like India where the sun rays are harsh throughout the year, a sunscreen helps in reducing your chances of a tan.
-I have so many patients come to me just before Diwali or Christmas or Eid and ask for a ‘quick fix’ tan removal treatment.
+1. Use sunscreen regularly.
+In a tropical country like India where the sun rays are harsh throughout the year, sunscreen helps in reducing your chances of a tan.
 There are Chemical Peels and Photorejuvenation treatments that help to remove not only the tan but also to make the skin healthy… but imagine the benefit if your skin was already protected from the tan because of your sunscreen!

-2. Use a moisturiser before going to bed.
+2. Use a moisturizer before going to bed.
 The skin undergoes a lot of damage due to the UV rays of the sun, the wind, and the sweat.

-Tip: It doesn’t matter if you have oily skin, dry or combination skin.
-My personal suggestion is for oily skinned individuals to use lesser amounts of moisturising lotion than people with dry or combination skins.
+Tip: It doesn’t matter if you have oily skin, dry, or combination skin.
+My personal suggestion is for oily skinned individuals to use lesser amounts of moisturizing lotion than people with dry or combination skins.

 Tip: Limit washing of your face 2 or 3 times a day!
-You can always customise the number of times you wash your face depending on how 'dirty' the skin is.
+You can always customize the number of times you wash your face depending on how 'dirty' the skin is.

 Tip: I prefer doing exercises early in the morning, simply because of my busy schedule throughout the day.
 That way I don't get a chance to give any excuses and miss my exercise!
 Because laziness can be a habit too!!